andrewgaun/babel-plugin-smart-import-path-extensions/README.md

 # babel-plugin-smart-import-path-extensions
-Babel plugin to correctly add missing file extensions to import statements
+Babel plugin to correctly add missing file extensions to import statements.

+## How does it work?
+1. The plugin will see what files exist within a relative import's path directory which match the module file
+2. If a file matches the import path exact, no replacement is done
+3. If only one file makes sense, the path will be updated to point direct to that file
+4. If several matches are found, the first matching extention from the `extentions` options will be used.
+5. If we don't find a suitable file (we had no matches or several matches all outside of the `extentions` options) a warning is printed

 ## Example
 Assume we have these three files: `./foo.tsx`, `./foobar.js`, and